P-Carth/sector-performance-analysis/README.md

 ## <p align='center'> <img src="https://s27389.pcdn.co/wp-content/uploads/2021/07/how-smarter-data-analysis-can-transform-financial-planning-1013x440.jpeg.webp" height="300"/> </P>

-***
+#### Contributors: Joseph Hagemann, Emilio Cubero, Jorge Betancourt, Preston Kirschner

 ## Scope
-#### The goal of this project was to utilize APIs to pull ticker data from stocks, bonds, and cryptos to so we could analyze their performance over the last thousand trading days.
-After pulling the data from the APIs, it would then be cleaned up using pandas to only keep track of the 'close' data and then after stored using SQL.
+#### The goal of this project is to utilize APIs to pull ticker data from stocks, bonds, and cryptocurrencies to analyze their performance over the last thousand trading days.
+After pulling the data from the APIs, it would then be cleaned up using pandas to only keep track of the `close` prices and then stored them in a database using SQL.
 From there the data can then be pulled to analyze the returns over the past thousand trading days.

-#### Our first step was to create a pseudo-code
+### Application
+1. Used for our own comparative analytics within and across asset classes
+2. Analysis notebook and corresponding dashboard can be used as a tool for any future analysis, as someone can pass in their own tickers related to each asset class

+## Steps
+*Data extraction, cleaning, storage:*
+1. Draft Project Proposal and Excel Dashboard Roadmap
-1. Import libraries
+2. Import libraries and dependencies
-2. Load APIs
+3. Utilize API calls to create data frames for all tickers within each asset class
+      * `Alpaca API`
       * `Binance API`
-    * `Alpaca API`
-3. Create three dataframes: `Crypto`, `Stocks`, `Bonds`
-4. Clean the dataframes removing NA and all columns besides `date` and `close` price
+4. Clean the dataframes
+5. Remove Timestamp from Index
+6. Drop all columns except close price for each ticker
-5. Integrate SQL by sending the cleaned data to postgres to easily be retrieved later
+7. Utilize SQL to write the cleaned data frames into postgres as tables to easily be retrieved later in the dashboard file

+*Transformation:*
+1. Transform `close` price into returns to perform in-depth comparative analyses
+2. Plot 50-day and 200-day rolling averages of close price with dropdown selector for all tickers
+3. Plot rolling standard deviation of all tickers
+4. Plot correlation of returns within same asset classes
+      * Return values to determine interdependence
+      * Plot on heatmap using Seaborn

+*Dashboard:*
+1. Utilize SQL to read in stored close price data frames from postgres
+2. Copy/Paste transformations above
+3. Define functions to return desired visualizations

+## Data Selected for Analysis
-#### The chosen stock market sectors and corresponding ETF tickers are:
+#### The chosen *stock* market sectors and corresponding ETF tickers are:
 > - Energy = `XLE`
 > - Financial Services = `XLF`
 > - Real Estate = `XLRE`
 > - Technology = `XLK`
-> - Consumer Stables = `XLP`
+> - Consumer Staples = `XLP`
 > - Basic Materials = `XLB`
 > - Industrial = `XLI`
 > - Healthcare = `XLV`